kizniche/Mycodo/docs/Supported-Inputs.md

 #### Commands

 ##### A one- or two-point calibration can be performed.
 After exposing the probe to a concentration of CO2 between 3,000 and 5,000 ppmv until readings stabilize, press Calibrate (High).
 You can place the probe in a 0 CO2 environment until readings stabilize, then press Calibrate (Zero).
 You can also clear the currently-saved calibration by pressing Clear Calibration, returning to the factory-set calibration.
-Status messages will be set to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.
+Status messages will be sent to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.

 ##### High Point CO2